PaddlePaddle/Paddle/doc/design/cluster_train/save_model.md

 - Save model triggered by user code: user code asks PaddlePaddle to save a model.
-- Convert model from the snapshot: model being converted from pservers' periodic snapshot.
-In this way, the user can cancel a job at any time, and still have a relatively fresh model (we snapshot around every 5 minutes).
+- Convert model from the checkpoint: model being converted from pservers' periodic checkpoint.
+In this way, the user can cancel a job at any time, and still have a relatively fresh model (we checkpoint around every 5 minutes).

-### Save Model Triggered by User Code
+### Trainer Saving Model vs. Pservers Saving Model

 Both trainers and pservers have access to the model.
 So the model can be saved from a trainer or pservers.
 We need to decide on where the model is saved from.

-#### Dense Model vs. Sparse Model
+#### Dense Update vs. Sparse Update

-There are two types of model: dense and sparse model (when the parameter is configured to be sparse).
-Pservers always jointly have the entire model at any given time.
-Trainers only have the entire dense model, but only have a fraction of the sparse model at any given time.
+There are two types of model update methods: dense update and sparse update (when the parameter is configured to be sparse).

+- Dense update

+  Every trainer has it's own full copy of the model.
+Every model update will update the entire model.

+- Sparse update

+  The training input is sparse, and the trainer does not have the entire model.
+It will only download the sub-model necessary related to the input.
+When updating the model, only the sub-model related to the training input is updated.

 #### Pservers Saving Model